Developing a Cross-Platform PDF-to-SVG/PNG Wrapper for .NET

 }

-class converts those raw pointers into managed byte[]
+A thin Pdf2SvgInterop class converts those raw pointers into managed byte[] or MemoryStream.

 Explaining Pdf2SvgInterop.ConvertPdfPages